Answers to our most frequently asked questions on importing ornamental aquatic species can be found below.

 Please find more detailed information on each of these requirements outlined below:

-(i) Must enter the EU through a Border Control Post (BCP) suitable for live fish
+(iii) Consignment must enter the EU through a Border Control Post (BCP) suitable for live fish

-(ii) Must come from a European Union or OIE listed third-country
+(iv) Must come from a European Union or OIE listed third-country

 Imports to the European Union must come from either: